Flydiverny/documented-directives/README.md

 schema = descriptionTransformer(schema)

-// Alternatively specify which directives should be exposed in the description schema = descriptionTransformer(schema, ['deprecated'])
+// Alternatively supply a filter for which directives should be exposed in the
+// description.
+Defaults to exposing all fields. schema = descriptionTransformer(schema, {
+  exposedFilter: (directive) => directive.name === 'deprecated',
+})

 printSchema(schema)
 ```